The care system helps older and disabled people with day-to-day tasks like washing, dressing, eating and medication.

-The system is devolved across the four nations, meaning parties need to develop solutions unique to their region.
+The system is devolved across the four nations, meaning governments need to develop solutions unique to their own region.

 1. Thousands fewer receiving care

 Unlike the NHS, social care is means-tested.
-To receive help from your local authority, you must have a very high level of need and, in England and Northern Ireland, savings and assets of less than £23,250; in Wales, the threshold is £24,000.
+To receive help from your local authority, you must have a very high level of need and, in England and Northern Ireland, savings and assets of less than £23,250.
+In Wales, the threshold is £24,000 for non-residential care but £50,000 for residential care.
 Scotland operates a different system.